RADLab People

 Emily Wang

-Em is a first-year graduate student in the Mind, Brain, & Behavior program.
+Em is a second-year graduate student in the Mind, Brain, & Behavior program.
 Their focus is on decision-making, biases, and data science; they also have experience in and actively practice in Python and R. They have aspirations to become a data scientist and researcher, as well as obtaining their PhD one day.
 Beyond the lab, they enjoy 3D modeling and digital art and fantasizes about more green energy bills being passed through the governments.

 Daniel Licea

-Daniel is a first-year graduate student in the Mind, Brain, & Behavior program.
+Daniel is a second-year graduate student in the Mind, Brain, & Behavior program.
 His research interests involve the decision-making processes of first responders in high stress environments.
 Prior to studying at SFSU, Daniel served four years in the Marines, and another three years as a wild land firefighter with the US Forest Service.
 Outside of school he enjoys running, going to concerts, and taking his dogs to the beach and on long hikes.

 Bryce Horvath

-Bryce is a third-year undergraduate student working as a research assistant in the RAD Lab.
+Bryce is a third-year undergraduate student working as a research assistant in the RADLab.
 They are interested in the future application of probabilistic category learning tasks and the function of implicit memory.
 Following their undergraduate degree, they plan on pursuing a PhD.
 Outside of their education, Bryce enjoys traditional rock climbing and playing guitar.

 RADLab Alumni